mixu/wildglob/readme.md

 - [vmeurisse/wildmatch](https://github.com/vmeurisse/wildmatch)
 - [norahiko/globy](https://github.com/norahiko/globy); looks interesting but comes with a native binding which seems a bit too much, fnmatch is undocumented but benchmarked here anyway.

 I also had a look at [kthompson/glob-js](https://github.com/kthompson/glob-js) and [fitzgen/glob-to-regexp](https://github.com/fitzgen/glob-to-regexp/) but they were missing key features such as globstar support and relative glob support and so I could not benchmark them.
+Most other glob modules on npm are just wrappers over minimatch or node-glob.

+The following numbers are from a VM running on a Macbook Pro:

 <table>
   <tr>